ghlk/SodokuJS/README.md

-SodokuJS
+sudokuJS
 ========

-A simple sodoku game and solver coded in JavaScript.
+A simple sudoku game and solver coded in JavaScript.